 What happens if my energy provider goes bust?

 If your energy supplier goes bust, any credit balance you have with them is protected and guaranteed by the energy regulator Ofgem.
 It will assign you a new energy supplier, so you won’t have to do anything.
 Your energy supply won’t be disrupted, so the only change you’ll notice is that you’ve been moved to a different supplier.

 Ofgem has recently published final proposals to strengthen checks on energy suppliers, so smaller providers will have to demonstrate that they have the financial strength to take on high numbers of customers.
 Find out more here.
 The proposals are expected to come into force this winter.

 How long does the switching process take

-Comparing available energy deals and applying to switch supplier typically takes less than 10 minutes through our energy switching service.
+Comparing available energy deals typically takes less than five minutes through our energy switching service.
 After that, switching energy tariffs should take no more than 21 days under rules from the energy regulator, and your new supplier should do all the work on your behalf.
 Your final bill from your old supplier should arrive within six weeks.
 It’s the same g meter- you won’t lose your energy supply – the only difference will be the cost and who you pay.

 What if I’m in credit with my supplier or I owe them money when I switch?

 If your final bill shows a credit, you are entitled to a refund.
 Suppliers must pay back any money owed within two weeks of a final bill being issued.